paths-erc/atlas/src/components/Home/Latest.md

-**Last updated on July 2021**
+**Last updated on January 2022**

 The following are some of the main results achieved by the PAThs project in the last year.

 #### Manuscripts: codicological units and bookbindings

-Almost completed the codicological description of the Vatican collection of liturgical/homiletic manuscripts from the Monastery of San Macarius (Vat. copt.
+Completed the codicological description of the Vatican collection of liturgical/homiletic manuscripts from the Monastery of San Macarius (Vat. copt.
 57-69, autoptic analysis), and that of the Manichaean codices from Medinet Madi.

 Almost completed the codicological description of the so-called “Edfu Collection” and the Vatican Borg. copt. collection (autoptic analysis).